Key Takeaways

 - The keyboard's own battery handles the typing hardware

-There were also some reports of abnormal battery drain when the Magic Keyboard first launched — some users saw serious drain even when the iPad was asleep with the keyboard attached.
-Apple fixed most of it through iPadOS updates, and it's largely resolved on current software.
+There were also some reports of abnormal battery drain when the Magic Keyboard first launched — some users were seeing serious drain even when the iPad was asleep with the keyboard attached.
+Apple fixed most of it through iPadOS updates, and it's largely been a non-issue on current software.

-Bottom line: for most people, the ipad keyboard battery impact is totally fine.
-An iPad Pro's 10,000+ mAh battery means 10% extra drain is a couple of hours — significant if you're working a long day away from an outlet, but manageable for regular use.
+Nevertheless, So: for most people, the iPad keyboard battery impact is totally fine.
+An iPad Pro's 10,000+ mAh battery means 10% extra drain is a couple of hours — that stings if you're on a long day away from an outlet, but for regular use it's not something worth losing sleep over.

 iPad AI Keyboard Power — Smart Typing and Battery

-Beyond the physical keyboard question, there's a growing category worth discussing: AI keyboard apps for iPad.
-These are software keyboards that add intelligence on top of whatever hardware you're using.
-They raise their own set of battery and power questions.
+There's another piece of this worth talking about: AI keyboard apps for iPad.
+These are software keyboards that layer on intelligence — suggestions, grammar fixes, tone adjustments — on top of whatever hardware you're already using.
+They have their own battery story.

-The good news is that modern iPad chips (M1, M2, M3, M4) handle this processing very efficiently.
-The Neural Engine on Apple Silicon chips is specifically designed to run AI workloads with minimal power impact.
-An AI keyboard app running on an M-series iPad draws a fraction of the power it would on older hardware.
+Nevertheless, Here's where it gets reassuring: modern iPad chips (M1, M2, M3, M4) are genuinely good at this kind of processing.
+The Neural Engine on Apple Silicon chips is built specifically to run AI workloads without torching your battery.
+An AI keyboard app on an M-series iPad barely registers compared to the same thing running on older hardware.

 How to Maximize iPad Battery Life When Using a Keyboard